 This photo gallery explores the shipwrecks that can be seen around the Turks and Caicos Islands.
 Many of these locations are quite remote, and the typical boat excursions do not visit them.

 La Famille Express

-Probably the most famous ship wreck in the Turks and Caicos, this Soviet oil rig service vessel turned Dominican cargo ship is found about two miles of off Long Bay Beach on Providenciales.
+Probably the most famous ship wreck in the Turks and Caicos, the Soviet oil rig service vessel turned Panama cargo ship La Famille Express is found about two miles of off Long Bay Beach on Providenciales.

 The Mega One Triton

 This large vessel greets all visitors to Governor's Beach on Grand Turk.
 Washed ashore during Hurricane Sandy in 2012, efforts to remove the ship have been unsuccessful as of yet.